 Best movies like HERO Inspired by the Extraordinary Life & Times of Mr. Ulric Cross

 A unique, carefully handpicked, selection of the best movies like HERO Inspired by the Extraordinary Life & Times of Mr. Ulric Cross Starring Nickolai Salcedo, Peter Williams, Jessica B. Hill, Joseph Marcell, and more.
-If you liked HERO Inspired by the Extraordinary Life & Times of Mr. Ulric Cross then you may also like: 1776, The 300 Spartans, Water, Our Friend, Martin, Revolution and many more popular movies featured on this list.
+If you liked HERO Inspired by the Extraordinary Life & Times of Mr. Ulric Cross then you may also like: 1776, The 300 Spartans, Water, Our Friend, Martin, The Jackie Robinson Story and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 selected filters: Sort: Default